acmumn/website/content/events/2018-10-23-thinktalkbsci.md

 The HeartLogic™ Heart Failure Diagnostic combines multiple physiologic measurements into a composite algorithm that detects pre-symptomatic changes in a patient’s condition weeks in advance.

-## Can I get more information about Polaris?
+## Can I get more information about Boston Scientific?

 Boston Scientific is dedicated to transforming lives through innovative medical solutions that improve the health of patients around the world.